Callback-Jack/MVVM_NewsApp/README.md

 # MVVM_NewsApp

 ### Description:
 ***IMPORTANT***: The newsapi.org free plan only allows 100 queries per day, when used up this app will not work.
+You can add your own `API_KEY` to app/src/main/java/com/callbackequalsjack/my_mvvm_newsapp/util/Constants.kt to keep using it.

 This app is implemented with MVVM, it uses `Retrofit` to retrieve and search for news at newsapi.org, and stores favorite news in the database using `Room`.
 The pagination of the `Recycler View` is 5 articles at a time.
 The navigation between fragments is built with `Navigation Components`, and a slide-in-and-out animation is added. `Kodein` is used for the dependency injection.
 <p align="center"> <img src="/ScreenShots/breakingNews.png" width="200" alt="Breaking News ScreenShot" /> </p>
 Click on an item article to view it.